Keyboard shortcuts

 • Default value: false

-This option corresponds to the -a or --all command line option and will display all files and directories if set to true, including hidden files.
+This option corresponds to -a or --all and displays hidden files when set to true.

 almost_all